Work-Life Balance: What It Is and How to Achieve It

 Where do I feel the most stuck?
 What is it about this situation that makes me feel that way?

-As you are thinking through these complex personal questions, journaling your thoughts and feelings can be a good way to identify the areas you feel need the most significant adjustments.
-Ultimately, these questions help you better understand your current situation.
+As you answer these complex personal questions, journal your thoughts and feelings as a way to identify the areas you feel need the biggest adjustments.
+Ultimately, these questions should help you gain greater clarity on your current situation.

-Once you have a better sense of where your work-life balance could be most impacted, you will want to reprioritise your values and reassess your overall approach to honouring them.
-During this step, identify what is most meaningful to you and why, and consider alternatives to pursuing them.
+Once you have a better sense of where your work-life balance could be impacted the most, re-prioritize your personal values and reassess your overall approach to honour them.
+During this step, identify what is most meaningful to you and why, and also consider alternatives to pursuing them in your life.

 Throughout this step, some questions you might ask yourself include: